Bramsnoek/DatabaseToClass/README.md

 First you select a class directory, this will be the location where the generated classes with be located.

 Database Information:
-Connection:
-  You select an Ip Address and a Service Name, these will be the connection info to the Oracle Database
+  You fill in an Ip Address and a Service Name, these will be the connection info to the Oracle Database

 User:
   Here you fill in an Username and a Password, these will function as the login details of your Oracle Database